UPPMAX/naiss_file_transfer_course/docs/sessions/login_terminal/README.md

     The solution of these exercises can be found in [the FAQ 'How can I login to an HPC cluster?'](../../faq/README.md#how-can-i-login-to-an-hpc-cluster)

-Here, we log in to your HPC cluster's console environment via a terminal.

-For Mac and Windows users it will be hardest to get it working.

 ???- question "How difficult will this be?"

     This depends mostly your operating system and HPC cluster: